georgexyz19/inkscapetutorial.org/content/posts/extension4_extension_workflow.md

 them.
 It actually warps around a third party python module `lxml`, which does the XML loading, parsing, and saving.
 The
 [lxml official website](https://lxml.de/)
 has lots of useful information.
-We will also discuss this module in later chapters.
+We will also discuss this module in a later chapter.